-We provide classes on what a healthy relationship looks like for youth and adults, on the topics of dating violence, domestic violence and campus sexual assault.
+We accept warm healthcare referrals, workplace referrals, We offer confidential counseling, case management, awareness services and classes on what a healthy relationship looks like for youth and adults, on the topics of dating violence, domestic violence, human trafficking and sexual assault.
 We are here to assist you in every way possible and provide you with helpful resources.
-Please contact us if you would like to know more about our awareness classes.